-Some people may find that eating a diet rich in these foods could help reduce any symptoms related to low progesterone and better regulate their menstrual cycle.
+A person may find that having a diet rich in these foods could help reduce symptoms of low progesterone and regulate the menstrual cycle.
 However, few studies support this.

 Getting regular sleep

-Maintaining a healthy weight will not necessarily raise progesterone levels, but it can help to keep estrogen levels within the normal range, and the two hormones in balance.
+Maintaining a moderate weight does not necessarily raise progesterone levels, but it can help keep hormone levels balanced within a healthy range.

-- triggering the endometrial lining to thicken in preparation for implantation and pregnancy
+- triggering the endometrial lining to be receptive and ready for implantation and pregnancy

 - preventing the smooth muscles in the uterus from contracting

 If pregnancy occurs, progesterone that the empty egg follicle produces helps sustain the pregnancy until the placenta takes over progesterone production.
 Later on, progesterone helps the breasts get ready to secrete milk.